Comparing Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS)

 |N/A

-Vectrus has a consensus price target of $62.00, indicating a potential upside of 37.05%.
-Given Vectrus’ higher possible upside, analysts clearly believe Vectrus is more favorable than Aris Water Solutions.
+Vectrus currently has a consensus price target of $62.00, suggesting a potential upside of 35.31%.
+Given Vectrus’ higher probable upside, equities research analysts clearly believe Vectrus is more favorable than Aris Water Solutions.

-This table compares Aris Water Solutions and Vectrus’ net margins, return on equity and return on assets.

 Summary